mrhsce/IslahwebNewsReader/README.md

 	- Find a good icon for tag "New" ✔
 	- Add "Favourite" tag to the list views ✔

-	- add the sdcard handler class to the main activity to make sure that all the necessary directories are existing
+	- add the sdcard handler class to the service to make sure that all the necessary directories are existing ✔
-	- Make the sdcard handler class to take a drawable and store it in the sdCard and vice versa and does the peripheral works
+	- Make the sdcard handler class to take a drawable and store it in the sdCard and vice versa and does the peripheral works ✔
-	- design the image downloader class that takes a link and returns drawable
+	- design the image downloader class that takes a link and returns drawable ✔
-	- in downloader service after initial download there should be a composition of 2 secondary download and 1 image download until one finishes
+	- in downloader service after initial download there should be a composition of 2 secondary download and 1 image download until one finishes✔
-	- make a class for cropping the image  to have suitable aspect ratio for indexImg
+	- make a class for cropping the image  to have suitable aspect ratio for indexImg ✔

 	- design a priority list in downloader and all the downloads are inserted inside it and in each loop one is executed for example the priority of initial download is higher than secondary download and the priority of forced secondary download is highest
+	- make a pending intent in the service to look for network connection and start the download queue

+	- solve archive time order problem

 	- Work on static contents of the About jamaat use assets if necessary for the strings